-For 14 years I set up and voluntary ran two not for profit organisations full time whilst raising two children.
-It was a bumpy ride, with many ups and downs, but I learned so much!
+For 17 years I set up and voluntary ran two not for profit organisations full time whilst raising two children.
+It was a bumpy ride, with many ups and downs, I learned so much!

-Bereavement training and support, funeral director training, organising events, running an organisation, recording a CD, designing and commissioning a sculpture from overseas, experience of local and national TV and radio interviews, a Panorama investigation, undercover work, Ministerial Meetings ultimately holding my own event in Parliament in 2017.
+How to set up and run an organisation.
+Bereavement support training.
+Funeral director training.
+Planning and organising events.
+Recording a CD.
+Designing and commissioning a sculpture from overseas.
+Local and national TV and radio interviews.
+A Panorama investigation.
+Undercover work and Ministerial Meetings, ultimately holding my own event in Parliament in 2017.

 8 years of campaigning for the elderly were challenging for me on many levels. and left me with chronic health issues and PTSD.
-The earlier years of supporting bereaved parents brought not only sad moments, but also heart warming ones, that I will always treasure.
+The earlier years of supporting bereaved parents brought not only sad moments, but heart warming ones too, that I will always treasure.

 Prior to those years, my working background was mainly administration, sales and estate agency.